Islamic Defenders Front

 The FPI originally positioned itself as an Islamic religious police, mostly by conducting illegal and unauthorized vigilante operations.
 It also acted as an Islamist pressure group with prominent social media activism and mass mobilizations against pro-government activists, ethnic Chinese, Christian minority, as well as liberal and reformist politicians.

 The organization staged a number of religious and political mass protests, including the November 2016 Jakarta protests and other rallies against the then-Jakarta governor Basuki Tjahaja Purnama.
 The FPI also rallied outside the American Embassy in Jakarta in 2003 in order to condemn the Iraq War.
 The protesters were accused of committing hate crimes in the name of Islam and religious-related violence.

-On 30 December 2020, the Indonesian government issued a joint ministerial decree in which it banned the FPI.
-The government said that the FPI had threatened Indonesia's national ideology, committed illegal raids and atrocities including terrorism, and its organizational permit had expired.
+On 30 December 2020, the Indonesian government issued a joint ministerial decree in which it banned the FPI, for engaging in terrorist and criminal acts and disturbing public order.
+The Indonesian government said that the FPI had threatened Indonesia's national ideology, committed illegal raids and atrocities including terrorism, and its organizational permit had expired.
 The government also showed footage of Rizieq Shihab pledging the FPI's allegiance to the Islamic State (ISIL/ISIS) and advocating the establishment of a caliphate.
 The disbandment came a few weeks after six FPI members were shot dead by police.

 History

 FPI emerged on 17 August 1998 as an outcome of the meeting by religious leaders to commemorate the 53rd anniversary of Indonesian independence.
 The gathering took place at the pesantren (Islamic boarding school) of al-Umm in Ciputat, South Tangerang.
 It was hosted by Misbahul Anam, an activist of the Indonesian Islam Boyscouts (PII), and attended by religious leaders affiliated with haba'ib (scholars from the descendants of the Islamic prophet Muhammad), notably Muhammad Rizieq Shihab.

 The meeting discussed urgent issues faced by the Muslim community, namely the proliferation of maksiat (immorality), killings of Muslims in places such as Tanjung Priok and Aceh, and the lack of Muslim organizations that can impose the Islamic doctrine of amr ma'ruf nahy munkar (enjoining good and forbidding wrong).

 The first major FPI campaign that garnered media attention was an incident in Ketapang, Central Jakarta in November 1998.
-The incident was triggered by the killing of a local Betawi Muslim teenager by Ambonese Christian, and rapidly escalated into a Muslim-Christian riot which claimed dozens of lives.
+The incident was triggered by the killing of a local Betawi Muslim teenager by Ambonese Christian, and rapidly escalated into a Muslim-Christian riot which claimed dozens of lives (see Maluku sectarian conflict).
 The Betawi community called the support of FPI, which made an effort to prevent further escalation.

 The organization aims to implement sharia law in Indonesia.
 Later, it transformed itself into an Islamist pressure group which furthers its political motives by promoting what is considered as religious or racial propaganda through the Internet and occasional anti-government campaigns.
 However, in January 2017, several FPI official Twitter accounts were suspended due to violations of Twitter rules, including spamming, incivility and making threats.